SKIP TO TUTORIAL

 Now we'll create the SSH directory and set its permissions.

 Change access permissions (owner can read, write and execute):

 chmod 700 .sshCODE

 chown nagios.nagios .sshCODE

-- Once the user account has been created and enabled, verify that the user is able to login to the system with the assigned password, and that the user is able to create and edit files in their home directory.
+Once the user account has been created and enabled, verify the user is able to login to the system (with the assigned password), and the user is able to create and edit files in their home directory.

-SSH server configuration mechanisms are system-specific, so you may need to review your system documentation for more information.
+SSH server configuration mechanisms are system specific, you may need to review your system documentation for more information.
 Most Linux systems use the open source OpenSSH package, which typically uses a configuration file named /etc/ssh/sshd_config, although its location will often vary by distribution.
-Most Linux distributions with OpenSSH also have public key authentication enabled by default, but if you need to specifically enable it you can do so by changing or adding a PubkeyAuthentication configuration directive with value of yes.
+Most Linux distributions with OpenSSH also have public key authentication enabled by default, however if you need to specifically enable it you can do so by changing or adding a PubkeyAuthentication configuration directive with value of yes.

 Become the root user:

 Locate the entry for PubkeyAuthentication (under # Authentication:) and make sure it's set to yes and not commented out, then save the file: